tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 `Information Elements` `Acted Upon`: `dwc:day`

-Below is an example `Implementation` from the FilteredPush `event_date_qc` library (Morris & Lowery 2024).
-In this `Implementation`, Java annotations are used to provide metadata that can be used by an implementation framework to pick out a Test to run by its Term Version IRI (`rdf:about`) or Term Name (`rdf:value`) and match an input Darwin Core term to a (Java) parameter in the method signature.
+Below is an example implementation from the FilteredPush `event_date_qc` library (Morris & Lowery 2024).
+In this implementation, Java annotations are used to provide metadata that can be used by an implementation framework to pick out a Test to run by its Term Version IRI (`rdf:about`) or Term Name (`rdf:value`) and match an input Darwin Core term to a (Java) parameter in the method signature.
 The implementation walks through the elements of the `Specification` in sequence, and return the first matching response in a `Response` object, which has `Response.state`, `Response.result` (here called value), and `Response.comment` properties.

 ```
     @Validation(label="VALIDATION_DAY_STANDARD", description="Is the value of dwc:day an integer between 1 and 31 inclusive?")